Joel Schellhorn

 Functioning somewhere between experimental composition, performance art, and systems design, the piece interrogates what it means to "control" a musical system and whether control is even desirable.
 It is not merely about mishaps; it is about systems failing gracefully, about listening through disorder, and about building aesthetic value from the uncomfortable, and the imperfect.

-Eine kleine Studie der Polyphoniefor multichannel electronics
+Eine kleine Studie der Polyphonie

 2024-04-22